COLLEGE OF SCIENCE AND TECHNOLOGY

 Accreditation: Temple University is fully accredited by the Middle States Commission on Higher Education.

-Areas of Specialization: The Scientific Writing PSM program offers two specializations:
+Areas of Specialization: The Scientific Writing PSM program offers two concentrations:

 • Marketing/Regulatory Writing